 I Want You To Meet An Old Housemate Of Mine — Christopher Ryan, who starred alongside Edmondson and Mayall as the suave Mike in The Young Ones, turns up every so often as Eddie's decidedly-less-suave mate Dave Hedgehog.
 If they'd just got Nigel Planer to play Spudgun we'd have had a whole cast reunion.

 Immune to Drugs: Or alcohol, in Eddie's case.
 Technically, he's only been drunk once — for about 17 years and counting.
+Then again, Eddie does imply he might already be dead, and thus, unable to get drunk.

-Lethal Chef: Just to show that there is no start to Richie's talents, he cooked Christmas dinner.
+Just to show that there is no start to Richie's talents, he cooked Christmas dinner.
 His roast potatoes were carbonised, and broke the plate when he served them; the sprouts were closer to mash and he cremated the turkey.
 And the less said about his 'slap up grill for two' (with all the ingredients grown, found or foraged), the better.
 And whatever you do, don't try his sprouts Mexicain, a mix of sprouts, various spices and gunpowder.

 Eddie isn't much better.
 Vodka margarine - with a couple of cans of hairspray for flammability.

-Meaningful Name: In the second live show Eddie pretends to be looking after a tortoise for Geoffrey Nasty.
+In the second live show Eddie pretends to be looking after a tortoise for Geoffrey Nasty.
 To make things worse for Richie who had presumably killed the tortoise, he points out that Geoffrey is a psychopathic penis remover and his nickname is simply "Ooh Fuck".
 He later admits he was joking to make Richie shit himself, which worked.
 Also it wasn't a tortoise at all.

 Another in the second show is Mr. Big whom Eddie believes should be called "Mr. Absolutely Fucking Enormous, Violent, Ugly Psychopath and Surrounded by the Dead and Dying".